g105b/h4b/data/content/Nectar foodplants.md

 ![bramble blossom](/asset/photo/bramble%20blossom.jpg) ![blackberries](/asset/photo/blackberries.jpg)

-A real classic nectar plantt, adored by all butterflies but especially the woodland species.
+A real classic nectar plant, adored by all butterflies but especially the woodland species.
 A double whammy here because in addition to the bramble blossom being so sought after, the later blackberries are in demand also.
 They suck the juices from the over ripe ones – remember they do not have teeth like us!

 Rotting fruit
 -------------